Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Methods

-We recruited 14 patient navigators (8 female, 6 male) who supported Spanish-speaking LEP patients in the U.S. Participant roles included patient advocates, health liaisons, caseworkers, medical students, and interpreters.
-Participants came from eight distinct organizations, including medical schools, local community non-profits, and public school districts.
-These organizations represented diverse medical care practices and resources.
+These navigators also represent organizations with diverse medical care practices and resources.
 For example, some organizations allowed the use of ad hoc interpreters, while others required strictly professional interpreters.
 Some clinics had access to interpreters for low-resource languages like Q'anjob'al, while other clinics struggled to access even common languages like Spanish.
 Although we did not intentionally recruit patient navigators with similar cultural backgrounds as Spanish-speaking LEP individuals, 12 out of 14 participants reported speaking English and Spanish as their primary languages and having strong ties to the communities as first- or second-generation immigrants.
+We conducted interviews in English to align with participants’ professional working language and to reduce risks of misinterpretation in analysis.
 See \autoref{tab:participants} for a full breakdown of participants' demographics and roles.

 Though not a requirement to participate in the study, participants also exhibited fairly high degrees of familiarity and proficiency with AI technologies.
-Participants reported understanding basic AI concepts $(M = 3.86, SD = 0.86)$ and being able to judge the benefits and risks of AI $(M = 3.64, SD = 0.74)$.
+On a 5-point Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree), participants reported understanding basic AI concepts $(M = 3.86, SD = 0.86)$ and being able to judge the benefits and risks of AI $(M = 3.64, SD = 0.74)$.
 All participants had extensive experience using AI tools such as ChatGPT or Google Translate in their work.